-This is going to create a directory named “myapp” this will contain an app called “myapp” (you may name it as anything you’d like when running the command).
-Rails will expect the name of the database user to match the name of the application, however you may change that if required.
+This is going to create a directory named ‘myapp’ which will contain an app called ‘myapp’, or you may name it as anything you’d like when running the command.
+Rails will expect the name of the database user to match the name of the application, however, you may change that if required.

-Next, we’ll configure what database Rails will talk to.
-We can do this by using the database.yml file, located at:
+Next, configure what database Rails will talk to.
+You can do this by using the ‘database.yml’ file, located at the below.

-The database.yml file is used by Rails to connect to the right database for the current Rails environment.
-It will use YAML, a data serialization standard.
-There’s multiple databases listed here for various environments, development, production, and test.
-On default Rails is going to assume a different database for each environment.
-This will prove to be quite useful because, for example, the test database will be emptied and rebuilt every time you run Rails tests.
-For every database, make sure that the username and password match the username and password you’ve provided your Postgres user.
+By default, Rails is going to assume a different database for each environment which will prove to be quite useful because, for example, the test database will be emptied and rebuilt every time you run a Rails test.
+For every database, make sure that the username and password match the username and password you have provided your Postgres user.

-After It’s configured, your database.yml will have something like this:
+After It is configured, your ‘database.yml’ will look something like the below.

 development: adapter: postgresql encoding: unicode database: myapp_development pool: 5 username: myapp password: password1 test: adapter: postgresql encoding: unicode database: myapp_test pool: 5 username: myapp password: password1

-You’ll now be able to start your Rails app:
+You should now be able to start your Rails app.

-Once you navigate to localhost:3000, a Rails landing page should present itself.
-However, this won’t really do much.
+After navigating to ‘localhost:3000’, a Rails landing page should present itself.
+This won’t do much at this moment.

-In order to interact with the database, we’ll create a scaffold:
+In order to interact with the database, create a scaffold.

 rails g scaffold Post title:string body:text

-Finally, go over to localhost:3000/posts and from there you may create new posts, delete posts and edit existing posts as you wish.
+Finally, go over to ‘localhost:3000/posts’, from there, you may create new posts, delete posts, and edit existing posts as you wish.

 See the Rails getting started guide for more introductory operations.

-Your Rails app should now be talking to a Postgres database, congratulations!
+Your Rails app should now be talking to a Postgres database.